 Office Lens is the camera technology used in OneNote.
 It enhances pictures as whiteboard or documents, making them look like scanned images.
 OneNote, therefore, does have a scanning feature.
 Once in the app, you can treat the photos as you would any other image in the app.

 You can audio record into your notes in OneNote.
 Unfortunately, you can’t use the app while recording.
 OneNote needs to let us write or type notes while audio recording in the app.
 If not, we should be able to transcribe the recordings.
 At the moment, this feature is useless for effective digital note-taking.

 You can attach files to your notes in OneNote; PDFs, text files, word documents, PowerPoint, zipped files, etc. OneNote will attach any type of file like a file managing app.
 When it doesn’t support the file type, the app can’t show you a preview of it.
 It prompts you to open the file in another app instead.
 For the file formats supported in the app, OneNote previews them in a separate window.
 You can’t work on or edit them in the preview window.
 You can only view them.
-To work on them, you have to open them in a different app.
-Like, opening a word file in Microsoft Word or Pages for example.
+To work on them, you have to open them in a different app like opening a word file in Microsoft Word or Pages, for example.

 It would be awesome to work on these files within the app.
-That way, we use OneNote only and not need many apps for our workflows.
+That way, we would use OneNote only and not need many apps for our workflows.
 Your file attachments can’t be bigger than 100 MB.
-This is enough for most documents but videos, it’s a bit limiting.
+This is enough for most documents but not videos, so it’s a bit limiting.
 OneNote supports videos, but the 100MB limit means you probably have to cut them into smaller chunks.

 With all your attachments, you can:

 - Preview them to see what information they contain, provided OneNote supports the file format.

 You can insert web-links in your notes.
 You can add or paste the URL and write a display name for it.
 It would be more useful if we could create hyperlinks connecting pages in OneNote.
 You can’t do much with your links; open, copy or edit them.